jeisen0105/Cyclistic/README.md

 ### Does the Data ROCCC?

 To ensure the quality of this analysis, the data must be Reliable, Original, Comprehensive, Current, and Cited (ROCCC).
-The dataset used in this project consists of historical trip data from Divvy, Chicago’s bike-share system, from September 8th 2024 to September 8th 2025.
-The data was made publicly available by Motivate International Inc. under their Data License Agreement.
-The data is also public and anonymized to protect riders' privacy.
-It excludes any personally identifiable information such as names, phone numbers, or payment details.
+The analysis uses publicly available historical data from Divvy, which is Chicago's real-world bike-share program that the fictional company Cyclistic is based on.
+The data used is from September 8th 2024 to September 8th 2025 and was made publicly available by Motivate International Inc. under their Data License Agreement.
+The data is also anonymized to protect riders' privacy and excludes any personally identifiable information such as names, phone numbers, or payment details.
 The raw data, once combined, is estimated to contain over 5.4 million total rides.

 Applying the ROCCC framework:
 - Reliable & Original: The data comes directly from a primary source (Divvy) and reflects actual trip history.